muratk5n/thirdwave/en/tweets/2021/week18.md

 ---

-"Warren Buffett faces showdown with ordinary savers over refusal to act on climate crisis..
-Buffett’s company, Berkshire Hathaway, refuses to publish information on his company’s climate impact and the risks it faces as temperatures rise; now shareholders are taking a stand.
-By Ben Chapman"

----

 Culture is not something that is "declared", and "assumed".
 It is burned in the brain through the culture around you, through osmosis at around age 7.
 First generation children of immig parents are getting